Shark IZ682H Vertex Pro Review

 Not bad, considering I’ve put this vacuum through a grueling series of cleaning experiments with different debris types.

-Unfortunately, it doesn’t have a fully sealed dustbin, and there was a slight leak during the fog test.
+Unfortunately, it doesn’t have a fully sealed dustbin, and a slight leak occurred during the fog test.

 Shark Vertex Pro fog test